 Jonathan Padley is a researcher in English children’s literature from the eighteenth century to the present day.
 His work explores margins; in particular, the marginalisation of authors, characters, and texts.
 His PhD argued that the child protagonists of children’s literature can be understood, etymologically and theoretically, as monsters.
-He regularly peer-reviews for journals in the field and he serves on the Editorial Board of Children’s Literature in Education.
+He serves on the Editorial Board of Children’s Literature in Education and regularly peer-reviews for journals in the field.

 As one of Churchill’s Admissions Tutors, Jonathan is responsible for undergraduate admissions and recruitment to the College.
-He is Director of Studies in Education at St Edmund’s and teaches children’s literature for the Faculty of Education.
-He is an Honorary Research Associate of the Department of English Language and Literature at Swansea University and was formerly a Lecturer and Tutor at Gorseinon College and Coleg Sir Gâr.
+He is also a College Tutor, Director of Studies in Education at Lucy Cavendish and St Edmund’s, and an Honorary Member of the English Faculty.
+He teaches children’s literature for the Faculty of Education.
+Jonathan is Chair of the University’s Schools Liaison Officers’ Group, a Trustee of the Chapel at Churchill College, and a member of numerous University and College committees.
+Previously, he has been an Honorary Research Associate of the Department of English Language and Literature at Swansea University, and a Lecturer and Tutor at Gorseinon College and Coleg Sir Gâr.